 So which service (or services) should you choose?
 Here's a closer look at some of the most popular and promising options out there.

-After merging with Seamless in 2013, Grubhub was acquired in June 2020 by a Dutch company called Just Eat Takeaway that has delivery down to a science.
+After swallowing Seamless in 2013, Grubhub was acquired in June 2020 by a Dutch company called Just Eat Takeaway that has delivery down to a science.
 More than 85% of restaurants said that Grubhub increased the volume of takeout and delivery orders for their businesses.
-The drawback is, again, steep commission fees that can range up to 35%.
+The drawback is, again, steep commission fees.

 Its name has become practically synonymous with online food delivery, making Seamless the Xerox or Band-Aid of its industry.
 That brand recognition adds value, especially in major cities.
 Since everyone's heard of it—and their friends and colleagues are all using it—people are likely to download the app (and thus to consider your restaurant).
 One downside: critics have complained that Seamless extracts too much in fees, as much as 30%.

 Seamless was acquired by Grubhub back in 2013, so they’ve had a lot of time to work out the kinks in couples therapy.
 They maintain their own apps and don’t share a fleet of riders like DoorDash and Caviar, but almost everything else — finances, perks, POS options — is the same.

 Commission rate: Falls around 15%.
 Unlike at Grubhub, you can’t pay a higher commission fee for additional exposure.

 A good choice in places where customers are used to using Uber for rideshares, or if you want to keep your own data.
 Commands about 20% of the national market share, excluding Postmates.

 Uber Eats may be the least expensive app for customers, which savvy restaurant-goers may value.
 Probably more importantly, people who regularly use Uber as a ride-sharing service earn points that can lead to free food delivery.